benbhall/benbhall.github.io/_pages/about.md

 ## What I've been up to

+### 2022 ⇉⇉⇉ ...
+Principal Software Developer at a gov.uk

+Just getting started!

 ### 2019 ⇉⇉⇉ ...
 Technical Specialist & Author for ContentLab.io

 🧙 In my spare time I provided technical expertise and technical writing products for Microsoft, Mattermost and other leading industry names (see below for examples).